-Your taxable income is your adjusted gross income (AGI).
-AGI is what you earn after subtracting above-the-line tax deductions from your gross income.
+Instead, your taxable income is your adjusted gross income (AGI).
+This is what you earn after subtracting “above-the-line” tax deductions from your gross income.
 After calculating your AGI, you’ll decide whether to take the standard deduction or itemize your tax-deductible expenses.
-Unfortunately, you can’t do both.
 Depending on your financial situation, one of the two options will reduce your taxable income more than the other.

 - $12,950 for single taxpayers and married taxpayers filing separately